fugue/regula/README.md

 ### Summary

 The `summary` block contains a breakdown of the compliance state of your Terraform files.
-In the output above, the Terraform violated 2 rules and 2 controls, so the CI/CD test as a whole failed.
-You'll also see this information in the last few lines of the output.
+In the output above, the Terraform violated 2 rules and 2 controls, so the test as a whole failed.

 ### Controls